Andreassim/Documentation/src/markdown/11_Express.md

 By default no files are served staticly with express and we need to define what needs to be served.

-Files that should be served staticly includes complete html files, css files and js files.
+Files that should be served staticly and availble publicly includes html files, css files and js files.

 To serve static files we need load some middleware. here we use ```express.static()```:
 We load middleware with ```.use()```